alex-windett/phantom/readme.md

 Clone or fork the repo, then:

+`cd phantom`

+copy the pacakge.json to rooter

+`cp build_tools/package.json package.json`

+build

-`cd phantom && npm install && bower install && npm run build`
+`npm install && bower install && npm run build`

 To run with live reload: